 I am now a naturalist intern in Ohio and I wanted to say that my experience with Nearby Nature was truly wonderful and that I love telling stories about it to staff here!
 So, THANK YOU!
 I miss Nearby Nature and Alton Baker Park!

 Nearby Nature interns are critical members of our education and park caretaking teams.
 Their contributions to our work are significant and we love hearing about the great work they go on to do after their time with us.
-NOTE — as of spring 2020, internships will either be modified to ensure COVID-19 safety or will be put on hold until in-person learning resumes at local schools.

 Available internships and links to job descriptions/applications are described below.
 Contact us with questions.